Dried Chili

 Pro Tip

-Toasting to intensify aromatics
+Toasting (dry-roasting to release aromatics and deepen flavor)

 Storage